saduf/test_readme/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Readig the [NCS forums](https://ncsforum.movidius.com/), and reviewing the apps and tutorials provided at	the [NCS App zoo github site](https://github.com/movidius/ncappzoo), I found the [Technica-Corporation/TF-Movidius-Finetune](https://github.com/Technica-Corporation/TF-Movidius-Finetune) gitgub page, which at the same time is an adaptation of the [TF Slim Fine Tuning tools](https://github.com/tensorflow/models/tree/master/research/slim).
 This repository provides an end-to-end solution to Fine-Tune a TensorFlow<sup>TM</sup> model, and export the resulting network.meta file.
 Finally I was able to train, evaluate, and export a network.meta file corresponding to a MobileNet_01_224 implementation.

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;The provided file inferences.py was for a Caffe solution reading images in BGR format instead of the RGB format expected by TensorFlow.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;The provided file inferences.py was for a Caffe solution reading images in BGR format instead of the RGB format expected by TensorFlow<sup>TM</sup>.
 Training features had to be normalized to a range of [0,1], using a mean of 0.5 and a scale factor of 2 to finally bring its values to a range between [-1,1], and finally apply a center crop of 0.875, [see Inception Preprocessing](https://github.com/tensorflow/models/blob/master/research/slim/preprocessing/inception_preprocessing.py).

 I decided to go with a MobileNet_v1_1.0_224 Fine-Tuning all the layers, the resulting compiled.graph takes ~40 ms to infer one image, and the compiled.graph file size is around 6.5 MB, compared to the ~200MB for Inception-ResNet-V2.
 From [ncsdk release notes](https://github.com/movidius/ncsdk/blob/master/docs/release_notes.md), we can see support for Inception-ResNet-V2 wich has a top-1 accuracy ~13% higher according to reported results; on the down side, this is very deep network with more than 10 times the number of parameters than the MobileNet_v1_1.0_224 architecture.
 Concluding that the Inception-ResNet-V2 model was very expensive to train, and was taking 10 times longer for inference.